MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

 |5|**Dimension Name**|Text 30|CalcField.
 Lookup to table 348.|
 |6|**Dimension Value Name**|Text 30|CalcField.
 Lookup to table 349.|

-#### <a name="table-481-dimension-set-tree-node"></a>Table 481 Dimension Set Tree Node
+### <a name="table-481-dimension-set-tree-node"></a>Table 481 Dimension Set Tree Node
- Table 481 **Dimension Set Tree Node** is a new table.
  You cannot change this table.
 It is used to search for a dimension set.
 If the dimension set is not found, a new set is created.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|